 by John Clayson

-This page is a tribute to Grantham railway staff who, sadly, never came home after going on duty, and also to railway passengers whose journeys ended unexpectedly and tragically in the Grantham area.
+This page is a tribute to Grantham railway staff who, sadly, never returned home after going on duty, and also to railway passengers whose journeys ended unexpectedly and tragically in the Grantham area.

 The railway can be an unforgiving environment.
-With just a moment's inattention, or maybe a minor misjudgement, the most experienced person might put at risk their own life and/or the lives of others.
-On the railway accidents may occur unseen in the dark, or at remote locations where there is no one to raise the alarm or to speedily render First Aid.
-In the days before modern antibiotics, a casualty might afterwards appear to be recovering from a survivable injury only to succumb to infection, despite receiving the best care available.
+With just one moment's inattention, or maybe a minor misjudgement, the most experienced person might put at risk their own life and, potentially, the lives of others.
+Accidents may occur unseen in the dark, or at a remote location where there is no one to raise the alarm or to speedily render First Aid.
+In the days before modern antibiotics a casualty might appear to be recovering from a survivable injury, only to succumb to infection despite receiving the best care available.

 - Railway staff and passengers who died as a result of accidents on the railway in the Grantham area;